rdt249/SkySim/README.md

 1. _Export cell netlists from command line._ If we could run SKILL code from the command line without opening Virtuoso, it would save a lot of time and make things a lot easier for the user.
 However, I've run into issues with doing this over an SSH connection because of the way Virtuoso is built.
 An alternative approach is to try to read the supposedly free "Open Access" format that Virtuoso uses to store its netlists, and convert them to Spectre or Spice ourselves.

 2. _Tunable radiation fault injection circuit._ We need to work on our fault injection circuit.
 There's lots of literature on how to do this with Spice components (see `cite/kauppila2009.pdf`).
-We could build and test a fault injector subcircuit in Virtuoso, save that netlist somewhere in this repo, and just copy and edit the file as we add it to simulation test cases.
-Ideally, we want the ability to choose an Linear Energy Transfer (LET) and/or total charge deposition (Qt).
-This would enable heavy ion simulations.
+We could build and test a fault injector subcircuit in Virtuoso, save that netlist in the `circuits` folder, and just copy and edit the file as we add it to simulation test cases.
+Ideally, we want the ability to choose a Linear Energy Transfer (LET) and/or total charge deposition (Qt).
+This would enable direct ionizations simulations.

 3. _Tunable laser fault injection circuit._ Similar to the radiation fault injector, but designed for lasers.
 This might require input from someone with some laser testing experience, and a deep dive into the literature.

-4. _Other types of fault injection._ There's a lot of interest in simulating RTS noise in this technology.
-It would be cool to adapt this project for RTS noise simulation.
-It might be complicated to figure out where and how we'd want to inject the noise.